 Until recently ARM9 has often been the first choice in a category of applications because performance has been just about enough and the price really competitive.
 Now Texas Instruments Sitara AM335x Cortex A8 processors seriously challenge ARM9 in both aspects.

 These Sitara processors are offering more performance, additional connectivity and the price is definitely comparable with ARM9.
-Also DDR3 memory is supported, unlike in ARM9, which will cut memory cost drastically and secure availability of memory components in the future.
+Also DDR3 memory is supported, which will cut memory cost drastically and secure availability of memory components in the future.
+ARM9 is not supporting DDR3 memory.

 Existing ARM9 applications typically use DDR2 memory.
 The market is shifting towards DDR3 which has made it the memory type most widely used today.
 The change is beginning to show in the level of availability and price.
 DDR2 is both more expensive and suffers from problems regarding component availability, at least for some memory densities.
-TI Sitara Cortex A8 supports the use of DDR3 memory and thereby is future proof as the shift progresses towards that memory type.
+TI Sitara Cortex A8 supports the use of DDR3 memory.
+This makes it future proof as the shift progresses towards that memory type.

 More room for OS and application software

-Engineers with experience from developing application software based on hardware with an ARM9 processor may have noticed the limitations in performance, memory and otherwise compared with X86 processors.
+Engineers with experience from developing application software based on hardware with an ARM9 processor may have noticed the limitations.
+That could be in performance, memory and otherwise compared with X86 processors.
 It has been part of the challenge to keep the component cost down.

 TI Sitara Cortex A8 and DDR3 memory introduce possibilities for more performance and memory space without price increase.
-There are Sitara Cortex A8 processors priced in the same category as ARM9 and DDR3 is about half the price compared to DDR2.
+There is Sitara Cortex A8 processors priced in the same category as ARM9.
+The DDR3 is about half the price compared to DDR2.
 It makes room for a bigger operating system and more functionality in the application software.

-Hectronic believes strongly that TI Sitara Cortex A8 will win a great percentage of the ARM9 business in application areas like for example Fleet Management, Home/Building Automation and Industrial Automation.
+Hectronic believes strongly that TI Sitara Cortex A8 will win a great percentage of the ARM9 business.
+Especially in application areas like for example Fleet Management, Home/Building Automation and Industrial Automation.
 Typical requirements for these applications include industrial temperature operation, protection against shock, vibration, damp and dust.

-TI Sitara isn’t suitable for graphics intense applications but rather applications that require only basic man-machine interfaces often limited to include only buttons, lamps and LEDs.
+TI Sitara isn’t suitable for graphics intense applications.
+It’s more suitable for applications that require only basic man-machine interfaces often limited to include only buttons, lamps and LEDs.
 There are a lot of applications in the above mentioned areas that require such rudimentary HMIs only.
-Power consumption is thereby kept low since increased graphics performance is one of the main power consumers in the typical embedded application.
+Power consumption is kept low due to reduced graphic performance.
+In the typical embedded application, increased graphics performance is one of the main power consumers.

 Sitara Cortex A8 reference platform